Iced tea: United Kingdom

 Although iced tea is not as widely consumed in the United Kingdom as in other European countries, the drink became more popular in the 2000s.
 In the 1990s Lipton sold a carbonated iced tea, similar to the one sold in Belgium.
 In recent years, Lipton has returned to the general sale of non-carbonated tea, quickly followed by Nestea and Twinings.
 There are now a number of brands founded in Britain including Riviera Iced Tea and Harry Brompton.

 United States

 In the United States, iced tea makes up about 85% of all tea consumed.
 Iced milk tea is especially popular at Thai restaurants in the country.
 A heavily sweetened variety known as sweet tea is popular in southern states.
 In New England states, it is usually more moderately sweetened, and often includes mint.

 South America

 Mate tea, which is traditionally consumed hot in Argentina, Uruguay, southern Brazil and Paraguay, is usually consumed iced in the center-west and southeast of Brazil.
-Iced mate is especially popular in the states of Mato Grosso do Sul, Rio de Janeiro and the northern part of Paraná.
+Tereré (iced mate) is especially popular in Paraguay, the states of Mato Grosso do Sul, Rio de Janeiro and the northern part of Paraná.